Cyber Laws in India – The Importance of Cyber Law

 The internet is similar to life.
 It’s entertaining, and we invest a good amount of time here doing fun stuff, but it’s not without defects.
 With the digital revolution and pervasive Internet connectivity, computer crime has now become a fairly common occurrence.
 We can become victims of felonious cyber activity in a variety of ways, from simply breaking into computers to engaging in fraudulent electronic transfers.

-The Government of India enacted the Information Technology Act, 2000 (Updated PDF link), to limit acts that violate the rights of Internet users.
+The Government of India enacted the Information Technology Act, of 2000 (Updated PDF link), to limit acts that violate the rights of Internet users.

 Here are a few of its

-Components that Aim to Empower Internet users
+Components that Aim to Empower Internet users while also attempting to protect cyberspace.

 Section 65 of IT Act 2000